Files / Emerging technologies

 Document Introduction

-The report further explores the deeper implications behind ChatGPT's success, introducing the concepts of "semantic grammar" and "computational language."
-The author posits that the meaning of human language may follow rules akin to "laws of semantic motion," and ChatGPT's embedding space maps this semantic structure to some extent.
-Simultaneously, by integrating ChatGPT with Wolfram|Alpha, it can be endowed with superpowers for structured computation and knowledge retrieval, thereby compensating for its shortcomings in precise calculation, fact-checking, and complex reasoning, achieving a complementary synergy between statistically-driven and symbolically-driven AI.
+The report further explores the deeper implications behind ChatGPT's success, introducing concepts like semantic grammar and computational language.
+The author posits that the meaning of human language may follow certain rules akin to laws of semantic motion, and ChatGPT's embedding space maps this semantic structure to some extent.
+Simultaneously, by integrating ChatGPT with Wolfram|Alpha, it can be endowed with superpowers for structured computation and knowledge retrieval, thereby compensating for its shortcomings in precise calculation, fact-checking, and complex reasoning.
+This achieves a complementary synergy between statistically-driven and symbolically-driven AI.